Gospelmairo/Full-Stack-Todo-App/README.md

 So while it behaves like a simple to-do or task manager, it’s actually a **proof-of-concept full-stack project** that shows:

--  You understand API creation with Django/DRF/ADRF.
+-  I understand API creation with Django/DRF/ADRF.
--  You can consume REST APIs from a modern frontend.
+-  I can consume REST APIs from a modern frontend.
--  You can use Redux Toolkit & RTK Query for state management.
+-  I can use Redux Toolkit & RTK Query for state management.
--  You can integrate CORS, environment configs, async APIs, and CRUD operations end-to-end.
+-  I can integrate CORS, environment configs, async APIs, and CRUD operations end-to-end.

 ---